davidgasquez/handbook/content/concepts.md

 ## Incentives

 Incentives matter.
 Everything around you is driven by incentives.
 There are rarely true "irrational" decisions.
 If a decision looks irrational to you, it's most likely because you don't truly understand the incentives driving that person.

+_"Simple, clear purpose and principles give rise to complex and intelligent behavior.
+Complex rules and regulations give rise to simple and stupid behavior"._ Dee Hock.

 To reach a goal, reduce friction or increase incentives/rewards.